puppetlabs/puppetlabs-cd4pe/test/README.md

 For `--base <base>`, the default names are `<base>@example.com`, `<base>_ws` and `<base>` (email, workspace, username).

 For `--vcs-provider <vcs>`, supported providers include Gitlab (gitlab), GitHub Enterprise (GHE) and Bitbucker Server (bbs).

-**Troubleshooting**

-If you get an error from Ruby/Bundler like:

-    Could not find tzinfo-1.2.6 in any of the sources Run `bundle install` to install missing gems.

-You need to remove the `Gemfile.lock` from the root of the repository.

 **Caveats & implementation notes**